VonHeikemen/lsp-zero.nvim/README.md

 ### manual-setup

 Is the same as `recommended`, but without automatic setup for language servers.
 Suggestions for language server will be disabled.
-Servers will need to be configured manually by the user.
+The user will need to call the functions `.setup_servers()` or `.configure()` in order to initializ the language servers (See [Lua api](https://github.com/VonHeikemen/lsp-zero.nvim#lua-api) section for more details in these functions).

 ## Choose your features

-For this you'll need to delete `.preset()`,  use `set_preferences` instead.
+For this I would recommend to deleting the `.preset()` call,  use `.set_preferences()` instead.
 This function takes a "table" of options, they describe the features this plugin offers.

 These are the options the `recommended` preset uses.